 On the other hand, website localization is “is a more specialized process of adapting your web content and applications for regional—or local—consumption.
 Website localization goes beyond translation to modify the source language and other site elements to appeal to the customer’s cultural preferences in his/her own target language.”

 Here, again, the translation service needs to include a solid understanding of cultural differences.
 This particularly refers to the culture of the society that uses the target language.
-This can make sure that the intended message is conveyed in the best manner possible.
+This can help convey the message in the best manner possible.

 One more translation service is now closely tied with the website translation and localization, and that is multimedia localization.
 It has been around for a while in the form of film, video and song lyric subtitling and dubbing.
 These days though, it is almost always done along with the website translation and localization.